 In accordance with 34 CFR Part 668, students have the right to know certain information about Southwestern Oregon Community College including a variety of academic information, financial assistance information, institutional information, institutional security policies and crime statistics, information on completion or graduation rates, and athletic program participation rates and financial support data.
-To view this data go to Student Consumer Information (https://www.socc.edu/studentlife/student-consumer-info).
+To view this data go to Student Consumer Information.
 This page provides links to information about Southwestern Oregon Community College in accordance with the Higher Education Act's disclosure requirements.